vivekyadav20364/Blog_App_Next/README.md

    - Navigate through the initial landing page showcasing the available blog posts.

 2. **Post Creation Page:**
-   - Create new blog posts that will be securely saved in the MongoDB database.
+   - Create new blog posts with Images,videos,links,etc that will be securely saved in the MongoDB database.

 3. **Post Detail Page:**
    - View detailed information about each blog post on a dedicated page.